carlottostromstedt/carlottostromstedt.github.io/presentations/security_schulung/presentation_en.md

 <!--

-To help us with our protective measurements / safeguarding our data it is helpful to use classifications
+It helps us group data based on different factors

 -->